These 5 Best Abs Exercises

 Why?
 With this move, engage your lower abdomen as well as your obliques.

-How: With your hands folded under your bum, lie on your back.
-Keep your legs straight up so that your knees are at 90 degrees to your torso.
+How: Lie on your back with your hands folded under your bum.
+Keep your legs straight up so your knees are 90 degrees to your torso.
 Perform a pelvic tilt by bringing your knees up towards your chest.
 Try to do 15-20 reps.

 You can take it up a level: You can hold a weight above your head.